Sugar glider: Appearance and anatomy

 The sugar glider has a squirrel-like body with a long, partially (weakly) prehensile tail.
 The length from the nose to the tip of the tail is about 24–30 cm, and males and females weigh 140 and 115 g respectively.
 Heart rate range is 200–300 beats per minute, and respiratory rate is 16–40 breaths per minute.
 The sugar glider is a sexually dimorphic species, with males typically larger than females.
 Sexual dimorphism has likely evolved due to increased mate competition arising through social group structure; and is more pronounced in regions of higher latitude, where mate competition is greater due to increased food availability.

 The fur coat on the sugar glider is thick, soft, and is usually blue-grey; although some have been known to be yellow, tan or (rarely) albino.
 A black stripe is seen from its nose to midway on its back.
 Its belly, throat, and chest are cream in colour.
 Males have four scent glands, located on the forehead, chest, and two paracloacal (associated with, but not part of the cloaca, which is the common opening for the intestinal, urinal and genital tracts) that are used for marking of group members and territory.
 Scent glands on the head and chest of males appear as bald spots.
 Females also have a paracloacal scent gland and a scent gland in the pouch, but do not have scent glands on the chest or forehead.

 The sugar glider is nocturnal; its large eyes help it to see at night and its ears swivel to help locate prey in the dark.
 The eyes are set far apart, allowing more precise triangulation from launching to landing locations while gliding.
+Sugar gliders have demonstrated trichromacy in behavioral testing with sensitivity in the ultraviolet/blue, green, and red ranges.
+Ultraviolet sensitivity is corroborated by genetic evidence.
+The physiological source of their middle wavelength sensitivity is not yet confirmed.

 Each foot on the sugar glider has five digits, with an opposable toe on each hind foot.
 These opposable toes are clawless, and bend such that they can touch all the other digits, like a human thumb, allowing it to firmly grasp branches.
 The second and third digits of the hind foot are partially syndactylous (fused together), forming a grooming comb.
 The fourth digit of the forefoot is sharp and elongated, aiding in extraction of insects under the bark of trees.

 The gliding membrane extends from the outside of the fifth digit of each forefoot to the first digit of each hind foot.
 When the legs are stretched out, this membrane allows the sugar glider to glide a considerable distance.
 The membrane is supported by well developed tibiocarpalis, humerodorsalis and tibioabdominalis muscles, and its movement is controlled by these supporting muscles in conjunction with trunk, limb and tail movement.

 Lifespan in the wild is up to 9 years; is typically up to 12 years in captivity, and the maximum reported lifespan is 17.8 years.